27 Popular Foods in Argentina You Have to Try

 Provoleta is a disc of provolone cheese melted over the grill.

-It’s typically an appetizer at parrillas and asados and in my expert opinion pairs very well with chorizo.
+It’s typically an appetizer at parrillas and asados, served before the meat.
+But in my expert opinion pairs very well with chorizo and chimichurri.

-It’s typically served plain (and requires nothing else to be delicious) but you’ll see options at some restaurants with dried tomatoes, spices, mushrooms, and just about anything that would go well with cheese.
+It’s typically served with just red pepper flakes and oregano but you’ll see options at some restaurants with dried tomatoes, spices, mushrooms, and just about anything that would go well with cheese.

 Salsa Criolla and Chimichurri

-In Argentina, a good chimichurri is red, oily and vinegary and in a huge bowl by the parrilla.
+In Argentina, a good chimichurri is red, oily and vinegary and resting in a huge dish by the parrilla.

-Salsa Criolla is vinegar-based made of diced onions, tomatoes, and bell pepper.
+Salsa Criolla is a vinegar-based sauce made of diced onions, tomatoes, and bell pepper and you’ll usually be given a little dish of each at parrillas (Argentine steakhouses).

-The choripan is one of the most common foods in Argentina and coincidentally, one of my favorites.
+The choripan is one of the most common foods in Argentina.

-It’s exactly what its name suggests: chorizo in bread (pan.
+It’s exactly what its name suggests: chorizo (chori) in bread (pan).

 And in the land of beef you shouldn’t be surprised that steak sandwiches are easy to come by as well.